s-victor/TinyPedal/docs/customization.md

 Estimated fuel consumption reading for one less pit stop.

     *end
-Estimated remaining fuel reading at the end of current stint before pit.
+Estimated remaining fuel reading at the end of current stint before next pit stop, which reflects fuel usage efficiency.

+Note, this value does not count towards the end of race; instead, this value always counts towards the end of last completeable lap.
+To find out total remaining fuel at the end of race, see `refuel` column and explanation.

     bar_width
 Set each column width, value in chars, such as 10 = 10 chars.
 Default is `5`.
 Minimum width is limited to `3`.